aminnairi/gouache/README.md

 Create HTTP requests from file and run them right from your terminal

-## Synopsis

-`gouache`, pronounced _/ɡwɑːʃ/_, it represent a type of paint that can react to water to update or create a new painting.
+> [!NOTE] `gouache`, pronounced _/ɡwɑːʃ/_, it represent a type of paint that can react to water to update or create a new painting.

 ## Usage